Apple Rootstock

 Semi-Vigorous: Bud 118 and MM111

-Budagovsky 118 (Bud 118) is similar to MM111 in that it is somewhat resistant to fireblight and crown rot, but it bears earlier, it does not sucker as much, and burr knot formation is not as frequent.
+Budagovsky 118 (Bud 118) is similar to MM111 in that it is somewhat resistant to fireblight and crown rot, but it bears earlier, does not sucker as much, and burr knot formation is not as frequent.
 However, the primary advantage of this rootstock is that it is one of the more cold hardy selections (zone 3 or 4).
 Some of the disadvantages of Bud 118, when compared to MM111, is that it is not as tolerant of heavy soils, as well as those that are relatively wet or dry, and it is likely susceptible to woolly aphid.

 EMLA 111 (MM111) is, perhaps, the most resilient rootstock available in North America.
 It is suitable for a wide range of soils, provided they aren't too wet (since it is only somewhat resistant to collar rot), and it is implied to be the most drought tolerant.
 It has some resistance to fireblight as well, and it has good resistance against the woolly aphid.
 Unfortunately, it has a reputation for being slow to bear, and it is fairly prone to suckering and burr knot formation.
 Lastly, MM111 is not as cold hardy as some of the other rootstocks.
 I haven't seen any numbers, but it seems to handle zone 5a temperatures just fine.